muratk5n/thirdwave/en/README.md

 Religion-Nationality is hiding deep categorization errors.
 Past milenia saw many peoples around Asia Minor converting to Islam including original Turks..
 But 1920s TR nation recategorized all Muslims as Turks.
-But then.. not everyone is a real Turk is it, as in from Central Asia riding a donkey arriving to Anatolia "bringing civilization" there (basically Greek music, Greek food, Mediterrenian customs).
+So then.. not everyone is a real Turk, is it, as in from Central Asia riding a donkey arriving to Anatolia "bringing civilization" there (basically Greek music, Greek food, Mediterrenian customs).
 10% of Asiatic genes says it all - the *latest* official